yashagldit/Claude-Code-History-VSCode/README.md

 ## ☕ Support the Project

-If you find Claude History Viewer helpful and want to support its development, consider supporting me on Polar!
+If you find Claude Code Assist helpful and want to support its development, consider supporting me on Polar!
 You can choose your own amount and help maintain and improve this extension.

 **[💝 Support on Polar](https://buy.polar.sh/polar_cl_RdBqIIesUrrdeMywzxK5e6oSKjn3LSzSvALAq4CQDKp)** - Choose your own amount